Virtual Reality

 Field-of-view is one of the most important metrics when considering a VR headset.
 A wider view means the VR content wraps further around your peripheral vision, creating a more immersive experience.

-The field of view can be measured in three different ways; horizontal, vertical and diagonal.
-For example, the hugely popular Oculus Quest 2 has a field of view of 89 degrees horizontally, 90 degrees vertically and 127 degrees diagonally.
+The field of view can be measured in three different ways: horizontally, vertically, and diagonally.
+For example, the hugely popular Meta Quest 2 has a field of view of 89 degrees horizontally, 90 degrees vertically, and 127 degrees diagonally.

 Sticking with the more commonly used horizontal field of view, the more expensive Valve Index is the current market leader at 130 degrees, followed by the HP Reverb G2 at 114 degrees and the HTC Vive Pro at 110 degrees.